eggsontoast1672/miniuci/README.md

 * Best move still highlighted after reset
 * Fen arg doesn't work
 * If engine's internal depth limit is reached before the time limit, engine hangs
+* Eval bar height is too low when the score is mate